Golden Baseball Magazine

 • Firpo Marberry takes over the pitching chores as the exodus of fans continues.

-Fullis, who replaced Medwick in LF, smacks a hot grounder into CF for a single.
+Fullis, who replaced Medwick in left field, smacks a hot grounder into center field for a single.
 So every one of the ten Cardinals who has come to bat has at least one safety.

-Collins is finally retired on a fly that Fox tracks down in deep RF.
+Collins is finally retired on a fly that Fox tracks down in deep right field.

 DeLancey grounds to second, Fullis advancing a base.